tmtsoftware/csw/docs/src/main/messages/subsystem.md

 ## Subsystem

 TMT Observatory system is composed of many subsystems.
-The subsystems that are known participants in the TMT Software System are predefined and the list is covered under `Subsystem` enumeration.
-They are identified using a 3 letter abbreviation.
+The subsystems that are known participants in the TMT Software System are predefined and the list is covered under the `Subsystem` enumeration.
+They are identified using a 3 or 4 letter abbreviation.

 **Susbsystem** values are used to construct **[Prefix](commands.html#Prefix)** and are used in communication vehicles such as Commands, Events and States.